By Rebecca Bloomfield

 Local people were encouraged to share their thoughts, with many raising concerns about the negative impact that wildlife crime, as well as broader issues such as climate change, are having on their livelihoods.
 One of the main issues highlighted was reduced tourism in protected areas due to the poaching of iconic species, leading to communities receiving insignificant funds from the revenue sharing scheme.
 Concerns were also raised regarding shortened rainfall patterns affecting crop yield, soil erosion, and flooding.
 Participants of the workshop discussed how these issues could be prevented and reduced, with ideas including farm input diversification and irrigation farming, continued awareness campaigns, vocational training for young people living near protected area borders, tree planting and promotion of improved cooking stove usage.
 LWT will look into opportunities to integrate these ideas into our PEEP programme and we already run an afforestation scheme to plant trees with the help of schools around the country.

 Elsewhere in the northern region, the PEEP programme held a wildlife club open day to promote conservation in schools.
 Around 280 pupils belonging to various wildlife clubs participated in the event, showcasing a variety of activities to their parents, community members, and peers and sharing important messages with the aim to inspire change and promote a sense of stewardship towards protecting the environment.
 PEEP members were greatly encouraged by the students’ songs, poems, and plays, with everyone sharing the goal of protecting wildlife for future generations to enjoy.

-With much more planned for the future, the program will continue to work with local communities to raise awareness on wildlife conservation and environment protection.
-If you would like to be part of our environmental education programme, check out our volunteering opportunities or email us at email@example.com.
+With much more planned for the future, the program will continue to work with local communities to raise awareness on wildlife conservation and environmental protection.
+If you would like to be part of our protected area environmental education programme, check out our volunteering opportunities or email us at firstname.lastname@example.org.